On rigidity of Coxeter systems up to finite twists and separations of Coxeter generating sets: Introduction and preliminaries

 \begin{Definition} Two Coxeter systems $(W,R)$ and $(W,S)$ are said to be \textit{type(I)-type(II)-compatible}, if for the standard separations $\widetilde{\mathcal A}_R$ and $\widetilde{\mathcal A}_S$ of $R$ and $S$ respectively, \begin{enumerate} \item[(i)] each $A\in \widetilde{\mathcal A}_R^{\rm (I)}$ is conjugate to some unique $B\in \widetilde{\mathcal A}_S^{\rm (I)}$, \item[(ii)] each $B\in \widetilde{\mathcal A}_S^{\rm (I)}$ is conjugate to some unique $A\in \widetilde{\mathcal A}_R^{\rm (I)}$, \item[(iii)] for each $A\in \widetilde{\mathcal A}_R^{\rm (II)}$, there exists a unique $B\in \widetilde{\mathcal A}_S^{\rm (II)}$ such that $A$ and $B$ are type(II)-compatible, and \item[(iv)] for each $B\in \widetilde{\mathcal A}_S^{\rm (II)}$, there exists a unique $A\in \widetilde{\mathcal A}_R^{\rm (II)}$ such that $B$ and $A$ are type(II)-compatible. \end{enumerate} \end{Definition}

-In Section~\ref{sec6}, we show that if two Coxeter systems are type(I)-type(II)-compatible, then they are some-separation-compatible up to finite twists.
+In Section~\ref{sec6}, we show that if two Coxeter systems with the untangle-condition are type(I)-type(II)-compatible, then they are some-separation-compatible up to finite twists.
 Thus, if two Coxeter systems $(W,R)$ and $(W,S)$ with the untangle-condition are type(I)-type(II)-compatible, then $R$ and $S$ are conjugate up to finite twists by Theorem~\ref{MainTheorem}.

 We show the following theorem in Section~\ref{sec6}.

 \begin{Theorem} For Coxeter systems $(W,R)$ and $(W,S)$ with the untangle-condition, the following two statements are equivalent$:$ \begin{enumerate} \item[\textnormal{(i)}] $R$ and $S$ are conjugate up to finite twists. \item[\textnormal{(ii)}] $(W,R)$ and $(W,S)$ are type(I)-type(II)-compatible. \end{enumerate} \end{Theorem}